 The Prompt Doesn't Matter as Much as You Think

-Here's what elite consultants know: the prompts are intentionally broad.
-Any good essay can fit multiple prompts.
+The prompts are intentionally broad.
+A strong essay can fit more than one prompt.
 Write your best essay first, then find the prompt that fits.
-Don't force your story into a prompt— let your authentic voice guide you.
+Do not force your story into a prompt; let your authentic voice guide you.

 All 7 Common App Prompts Decoded